Click the "Select File" button above, and choose your PIF file.

 Convert.Guru analyzes your PIF file, detects the exact format, and lets you read the text inside.

-If you want to convert PIF file to EXE, MSI, APP, DMG, DEB, RPM, PKG, RUN, SH, BAT, CMD or COM, you can use Microsoft Windows or similar software from the "MS-DOS Environment Configuration" category.
+If you want to convert PIF file to EXE, MSI, APP, DMG, DEB, RPM, PKG, RUN, SH, BAT, CMD or COM, you can use Microsoft Windows or similar software from the "MS-DOS Program Configuration" category.
 In the File menu, look for Save As… or Export….

 The PIF Converter Story